• Home

 Sign Up To Help at a Voter Registration/Education Event

 In election years, there are a lot of activities around helping citizens register and turn out to vote.
 Traditionally, these have been in-person events but, due to the need to maintain Covid-19 social distancing, League teams are finding new ways to educate citizens about registration and voting.
-See the Grow the Vote page for some of our electronic resources on registration and voting.
-For details, see the Help People Register page.
+See the Public Graphics Collection page for some of our electronic resources on registration and voting.
 Have an ideas?
-Email us at: info@lwvchampaigncounty.org with "Voter Registration" in the subject line.
+Email us at: [email protected] with "Voter Registration" in the subject line.

 Time required: Doing a shift at a registration event can vary from 1 - 3 hours.
 Required training (one-time only) is about 90 minutes.